gdimitriu/DroidControlCenter/README.md

 # DroidControlCenter
-Droid Control Center for the robotics using raspberry pi and android
+Droid Control Center for the robotics using raspberry pi/arduino and android